The Ball (play): Synopsis

 The Ball portrays people of fashionable society preparing for a Courtly ball.
 The main plot centers on the widowed Lady Lucina, a "scornful lady" who enjoys mocking her unwanted suitors.
 Three of them, Lamont, Travers, and Bostock, she successfully dismisses; a fourth, Colonel Winfield, she openly ridicules.
 Winfield, however, has won the good graces of Lady Lucina's maid; with inside information, he manipulates both the other suitors and the Lady herself.
-Lucina agrees to marry him, if he swears that he has been virtuous.
+Lucina agrees to marry him if he swears that he has been virtuous.
 Winfield, a man of the world, refuses to take a false oath; in so doing, he paradoxically proves himself honest.
-He passes a further test as well, agreeing to meet Lady Lucina's six children from her first marriage – children who do not actually exist.
+He passes a further test as well, agreeing to meet Lady Lucina's six children from her first marriage – children who do not exist.

 The subplot involves the rivalry of Honoria and Rosamund over the affections of Lord Rainbow.
-He, overhearing their conversation, tells them he loves them equally, and leaves them to decide the issue between themselves.
+He, overhearing their conversation, tells them he loves them equally and leaves them to decide the issue between themselves.
 In his absence, Lamont and Travers, two of Lucina's rejected suitors, enter and court Honoria and Rosamund.
 Each woman tells her suitor that the other woman is in love with him; the two men fall for this trick, only to be told that it was a test, which they have failed.
 The uncomfortable situation is resolved by the arrival of the ladies' dancing master.

 At the ball, the two women confront Lord Rainbow, telling him they cannot decide the issue between them, and ask him to choose between them by lot.
 He does – and finds that both lots are blank.
-Lord Rainbow accepts his chastisement gracefully, and gives each woman a jewel.
+Lord Rainbow accepts his chastisement gracefully and gives each woman a jewel.

 The two plots are filled out with comic material, involving characters including Mr. Frisk the dancing master, and the clowns Freshwater and Gudgeon.
 Freshwater is a pretended traveller, who reveals through his clumsiness and ignorance that he has never left England.